theImmortalCoders/gwizd-frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Overview
-#### The frontend of this app can be found on : https://github.com/Chopy4/gwizd-backend
+#### The backend of this app can be found on : https://github.com/Chopy4/gwizd-backend

 The application is designed to allow the user to record their observations